clearlinux/clr-man-pages/stateless.7.rst

 Some default configuration structure and data is automatically created under ``/etc/`` and ``/var/``.
-The user may remove these file system structures entirely - a reboot of the OS should properly restore the system to it's factory default.
+The user may remove these file system structures entirely - a reboot of the OS should properly restore the system to its factory default.
 This may also provide the user with a way to repair and a defective system configuration.

 The user should, if user configuration of a service is needed,